mat-383/blog/mat383/content/blog/example-post.md

 : whaaaaaaaaat

 ## Some more images and videos
-Here is an animated GIF
+Here is an animated GIF:

 ![Fire](/images/fire.gif)

-And here is a video
+And here is a video:
-<video src="/videos/firewatch.mp4" width="320" height="240" controls></video>
+<video src="/videos/firewatch.mp4" width="320" height="240" controls  preload="metadata"></video>

 This is the end of the page, here is a link to [get outta here](/).